Last Updated on March 8, 2021 by Julia Wilson

 Groom once a week to help get rid of loose hairs and trim the claws if necessary.

-Dental care is important for all cats; cat toothbrush and toothpaste can be used, or you can feed raw chicken wings or human-grade chunks of steak two to three times a week.
+Dental care is important for all cats; a cat toothbrush and toothpaste can be used, or you can feed raw chicken wings or human-grade chunks of steak two to three times a week.

 As with all cats, domestics should see a veterinarian once a year for a health check and vaccinations when they are due.
 The number and frequency of vaccinations will vary depending on your cat’s circumstances as well as local laws.